-In Russia there are currently four SOS Children's Villages.
-All four Villages have the advantage of good infrastructure and the children attend local public nurseries and schools.
-Planning is under way for two more Villages to be constructed in Russia in the near future.
+In Russia there are currently six SOS Children's Villages.
+All six Villages have the advantage of good infrastructure and the children attend local public nurseries and schools.

-At present there are two SOS Children's Villages and one SOS Youth Home in Serbia.
-The SOS Children's Villages are located in Novi Sad and Kraljevo.
+There is one SOS Children's Village and one SOS Youth Home in Serbia, located in Kraljevo.

 In 2010, the first SOS Children's Village in Ukraine opened in Brovary, near to the capital city Kiev.
 We first worked in the country in 2003, providing emergency relief to families in the Podol district.

-As you can see in the map on the left, we do run many SOS Children's Villages in Western Europe, in countries such as Germany, Austria, Spain and Italy.
+As you can see in the map on the right, there are many SOS Children's Villages in Western Europe, for example, in Germany, Austria, Spain and Italy.

 The Story of SOS Child Sponsorship in Europe